rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 done
 ```

-This Bash script takes a command to run as argument and runs that program in a
+This Bash script takes a command to run as argument and runs that command in a
 loop, ignoring any exit code.

 Invoking the server and client again, we get the following output: